Azure/AppService/_posts/2025-10-21-app-service-agent-framework.md

 - ✅ **Progress tracking**—users see real-time updates (10%, 45%, 100%)
 - ✅ **Better scalability**—background workers process independently

+## Rapid Innovation Support

+The AI landscape is changing at an unprecedented pace.
+New models, frameworks, and capabilities are released constantly.
+Azure App Service's managed platform ensures your applications can adapt quickly without infrastructure rewrites:

+- **Framework Updates**: Deploy new Agent Framework SDK versions like any application update
+- **Model Upgrades**: Switch between GPT-4, GPT-4o, or future models with configuration changes
+- **Scaling Patterns**: Start with combined API+worker, split into separate apps as needs grow
+- **New Capabilities**: Integrate emerging AI services without changing hosting infrastructure

+App Service handles the platform complexity so you can focus on building great AI experiences.

 ## Sample Application: AI Travel Planner

 To demonstrate this pattern, we've built a Travel Planner application that uses Agent Framework to generate detailed, multi-day travel itineraries.
 The agent performs complex reasoning including: